 Chorizo brings a smoky salty dimension to these succulent scallops.
 The umami of the black garlic and the freshness of the lemon and sake perfectly prepare your mouth for the next course.

 The purpose of an appetiser is to stimulate the appetite.
 This is usually accomplished with a small quantity of something very tasty.
 That certainly describes this wonderful scallops chorizo combination.

-Thanks to the recipe on blackgarlic.com for the inspiration for this dish.
-If you cannot find black garlic in your local food stores, it is available to buy from a number of online vendors.
-Otherwise, try this dish with slow roasted garlic.
+Thanks to the recipe on blackgarlic.com (not secure, so no link) for the inspiration for this dish.
+If you cannot find black garlic in your local food stores, it is available to buy from many online vendors, including Amazon.
+Otherwise, try this dish with slow-roasted garlic.

 The scallops in this recipe were quite small.
 If you can get bigger ones, scale the numbers accordingly.
 Since I cooked this dish, options for scallop sourcing expanded.
 Larger succulent Japanese scallops appear in subsequent dishes such as this scallops on caramelised fennel.

 Chorizo is another ingredient that varies widely in style and quality.
-As we are pairing it here with subtle flavored scallops, we don’t want to overpower them.
+As we are pairing it here with subtly flavoured scallops, we don’t want to overpower them.
 If you can find it, use Ibérico chorizo, perfect for this scallops chorizo dish.
-The Great British Chefs site has a very useful guide to different styles of chorizo.
+The Great British Chefs site has a handy guide to different styles of chorizo.